 Anyone dealing in precious metals should clearly disclose the amount they pay.
 Precious metals are a commodity, just like oil and natural gas.
 If a dealer makes statements like, “Prices change daily so we can’t give a figure,” it is likely that you will be offered far less than a fair price.
 If they can’t provide an estimate after being given the total weight, purity, and type of item being sold, it is best not to deal with them at all.
 Rather, deal with firms that provide payout information up front.
 When a store sells an item, their price is clearly stated – expect no less from someone looking to buy your precious metals.

 If a firm does post buying prices which seem to be much higher than anyone else, be wary.
 These firms may practice bait & switch techniques.
-Remember, all business must make a profit, so don’t think that with all the costs associated with obtaining materials to refine or resell, a firm can survive on a 5-10 percent margin – there is going to be a catch.
+Remember, all business must make a profit to survive.
+If it seems to good to be true, there’s usually going to be a catch.

 Deal with an organization that is committed to fair trade and believes in ethical business practices.
 Look for firms that are A+ rated by the Better Business Bureau.
 This simple step can save you time, frustration, and potentially a lot of money.
 No matter how large or reputable a company seems, always take the extra step.
 One of the largest gold buyers, who even advertised in the Superbowl, has an F rating with the BBB.
 In a recent investigation by “Inside Edition”, reporters sent them gold and were offered 20 to 30 percent of the amount that even local jewelers quoted.

 And just because someone shows the BBB symbol, does not mean they are members.
 Even if they are, see how long they have been members, or have been operating.
 It takes a minimum of three years to get an A+ rating from the BBB.